dhurlburtusa/shortcuts/astro/astro-notes.md

 # Astro Notes

-Astro is a JavaScript web framework optimized for building fast, content-driven websites.
+Astro is a JavaScript web framework optimized for building fast, content-driven websites like blogs, marketing, and e-commerce.
+Astro is best-known for pioneering the Islands architecture to reduce JavaScript overhead and complexity compared to other frameworks.

 **Server-First**